iSynaptic/java-kata/README.md

 - As part of the exercise, "minor" stated technical requirements can be bent to demonstrate ability to consider possible alternatives and communicate potential problems with initial requirements.
 Examples:

+	- Org API was changed to include an accessor `getId()` to return the organization's unique identifier.

-	- Org API was changed in implementation to return a `long` from `getTotalNumBytes()` because of the increased likelihood of integer overflow given organizations containing users with large number of bytes stored in files.
+	- Org API was changed to return a `long` from `getTotalNumBytes()` because of the increased likelihood of integer overflow given organizations containing users with large number of bytes stored in files.

 	- OrgCollection API was changed to include a method `getRootOrgs` to return a list of all root organizations for reporting purposes.